 Automat uses artificial intelligence to create messaging bots that can be used for conversational marketing.
 The company holds 17 patent in speech recognition, natural language understanding, virtual assistants, and AI, and they support billions of customer interactions yearly.

 Element AI is all about embracing an AI-First world and is helping companies achieve that goal via research, AI-as-a-Service, and a “startup factory” which founds and incubates AI startups.
 They also have a Faculty Fellowship program that consists of a vast network of academic researchers in the field of artificial intelligence.

-Fluent.ai uses any langage to learn from context, behavior, and speech for the purpose of personalized intent recognition.
-It can be used both offline and in noisy environment, and has the ability to learn phrases from users. .
+Fluent.ai uses any language to learn from context, behavior, and speech for the purpose of personalized intent recognition.
+It can be used both offline and in noisy environments, and has the ability to learn phrases from users.
 It uses a speech engine to understand natural language no matter the situation–whether using VR, in a smart car, or at home.